JNRowe/jnrowe.github.io/thoughts/disconnect.rst

 .. [#s1] The code I use is an unreleased project created by a friend, but vnstat_ may work equally well for the same purpose.
-.. [#s2] For the most part I whitelist based on hostname, but as in the StackOverflow styling example will whitelist specific paths on hosts on some occasions.
+.. [#s2] For the most part I allowlist based on hostname, but as in the StackOverflow styling example will allowlist specific paths on hosts on some occasions.
 .. [#s3] I’m aware that Google has access to a small corner of my contacts graph via gmail, but I haven’t yet decided how I plan to resolve.
 I’ve never used